Radiation therapy for advanced pancreatic cancer

 Learn more about:

-With locally advanced pancreatic cancer, radiation therapy is usually given with chemotherapy (chemoradiation).
+For locally advanced pancreatic cancer, radiation therapy is usually given with chemotherapy (chemoradiation).
+The chemotherapy drugs make the cancer cells more sensitive to radiation therapy.
 Chemoradiation may also be used before or after surgery for early pancreatic cancer.

 Video: What is radiation therapy?